warproxxx/omnia-ui/README.md

 ![OMNIA Card](public/OMNIA_card_official.png)

 # OMNIA
-in omnia paratus Latin for
+in omnia paratus Latin phrase

 : prepared in all things : ready for anything